danikaze/twitch-channel-points-profiles/README.md

 ### 1.1.0

 - Show a dialog to ask for confirmation before deleting a profile
+- Display a global-app settings dialog when clicking in the icon in the top
+- Display the change log in the global-app settings dialog as well
 - Improvement in Japanese translations
-- Display a global-app settings dialog when clicking in the icon in the top

 ### 1.0.0